Current Rates

 When cattle are sold in Canada, either the provincial levy or the federal levy is collected, not both, depending if the cattle are sold within the province, or across provincial borders.

-In Manitoba and in each province east of Manitoba, the amount of the federal levy is the same as the provincial levy where the seller of the beef cattle resides.
+As of August 1, 2025 the amount of the federal levy is the same as the provincial levy where the seller of the beef cattle resides.

 When a producer sells beef cattle in their home province, that producer pays the provincial levy to their provincial cattle association.
 Of that provincial levy, a portion (the Canadian Beef Cattle Check-Off) is paid to the Agency.
 The balance of the provincial levy is retained by the provincial cattle association.